And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 Now I wonder if we weren't just all succumbing to a kind of "subliminal social programming" for what was "supposed to happen" to kids like us who "played around with magic" if that makes sense.
 (This seems to be a real phenomenon - occult writer Paul Huson even attempts deprogram readers of it early on in his book Mastering Witchcraft.)

 Why is any of this important?
 Well, beyond all of the "LOL we're so random!!!" teen whimsicality and drama, there was a shared group mythos which would correspond with a lot of the stuff I would read in Laurence Gardner's and Nicholas de Vere's works five years later.
-I'm embarrassed to say that a lot of the, shall we say, "problematic elements" went right over my head in 1999.
-But some of our "Unverified Personal Gnosis" was eerily similar.
-Enough so that when I found Laurence Garder's Nexus magazine articles in 1999, it felt like I'd found "It," the Proof that we'd been Onto Something, and our teen fantasies hadn't just been fantasies.
+It felt like vindication, and proof that we'd been Onto Something, and our teen fantasies hadn't just been fantasies.
 And if that was true, it might shake up the oppressive paradigm of the world that I had grown up in.
 A paradigm shift that felt like it was already underway, or was trying to happen again after it had been cut short at the end of the 1960s.

 Because, back then in the early 1990s, the aesthetics and the spirit of the 1960s were enjoying a sort of resurgence. it had seemed like my Mother’s generation had been on the verge of a magnificent breakthrough, a renaissance of transcendent thought and art and creativity and personal freedom and expression.
 But then the 80s happened, Ronald Reagan happened, things got really hairy for a while with the Cold War, and the AIDS epidemic happened.
 Some things did change for the better, but it was like everything else that was good about that time had just been shoved back into the closet by the time the 1980s rolled around, leading to the dreary reality that I had grown up in.